Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/elemental/invisible-stalker.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-192, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
+192, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD."
 ---
 # [Invisible Stalker](2-Mechanics/CLI/bestiary/elemental/invisible-stalker.md)
 *Source: Monster Manual p.
-192, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
+192, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*

 An invisible stalker is an air elemental that has been summoned from its native plane and transformed by powerful magic.
 Its sole purpose is to hunt down creatures and retrieve objects for its summoner.
 When it is defeated or the magic that binds it expires, an invisible stalker vanishes in a gust of wind.